Click to Learn More PowerPoint Reseach with Document Links

 Forward QR to people

-Maxum Fuel Dock Port of San Francisco Diesel Fuel Leak Contained
+Maxum Fuel Dock – Port of San Francisco Diesel Fuel Leak Contained

-On August 1, 2011, about 200 gallons of diesel leaked from a pipe going the Maxum Fuel Dock on Jefferson Street.
-SF Fire Department contained the spill before it reached the Bay or storm drains by deploying booms to prevent contamination.
-The site still carries a court case regarding the cleanup responsibility, and the Port of San Francisco maintains it cannot pursue new fuel infrastructure until the lawsuit is resolved.
+On August 1, 2011, about 200 gallons of diesel leaked from a pipe at the Maxum Fuel Dock on Jefferson Street.
+The San Francisco Fire Department contained the spill before it reached the Bay or storm drains by deploying booms to prevent contamination.

 3 San Francisco’s Only Public Boat Lift